-- 8.1 All pupils / students should be aware of the importance of regular school attendance.
-If they are having difficulties that may prevent them from attending school regularly, they should speak to their class teacher or form tutor. - 8.2 Pupils / students should attend all their lessons on time, ready to learn.
-If they have been absent from school they should give their class teacher a note from their parents to explain the absence.
-Pupils / students also have a responsibility for following school procedures if they arrive late.
+- 8.1 All pupils / students should be aware of the importance of regular school attendance. - 8.2 Pupils / students should attend all their lessons on time, ready to learn.

 9. Governors' responsibilities

 9.1 The governing body of a maintained school shall make arrangements for ensuring that their functions relating to the conduct of the school are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school.
 The Governing Body of Barrington Primary School reviews and monitors attendance of all pupils and strategies to enhance attendance through the head's report to governors.